Linearizability of flows by embeddings: Conclusion

-While linearizing embeddings have been studied for nearly a century \cite{carleman1932application}, they remain a subject of interest, as discussed in \S \ref{sec:intro}.
-In the field of applied Koopman operator theory, data-driven techniques involving the use of deep neural networks or algorithms like ``extended Dynamic Mode Decomposition'' \cite{lusch2018deep}, \cite[\S 5.1, 5.4]{brunton2022modern} are employed to compute linearizing embeddings.
-But such embeddings need not exist, and our results furnish precise conditions that determine when they do.
-Failure for a dynamical system to satisfy these conditions imposes fundamental limitations on such data-driven techniques: they cannot possibly succeed at computing a finite-dimensional linearizing ``embedding'' of the dynamical system unless some of the usual requirements of an ``embedding'' \cite{lee2013smooth} are relaxed, such as smoothness, continuity, or injectivity.
-These fundamental limitations complement recently identified issues with applying such algorithms in practice \cite{wu2021challenges}.
+In particular, our results completely characterize linearizability by $C^{k\geq 0}$ embeddings for flows on connected state spaces that are either compact or contain at least one nonempty compact attractor (Theorems~\ref{th:smooth-compact}, \ref{th:cont-compact}, \ref{th:cont}, \ref{th:smooth}, Corollary~\ref{co:motivate}).
+While our results still furnish \emph{necessary} conditions for the remaining case of a noncompact state space without any nonempty compact attractors, it would be interesting to fully characterize this remaining case as well.
+Additionally, even in the $C^{k\geq 1}$ global attractor case covered by Theorem~\ref{th:smooth}, the relationship between one of our hypotheses and related literature remains to be fully understood (Remark~\ref{rem:about-cond-3}).

-While our results characterize linearizability for a few broad classes of dynamical systems, they do not cover all cases, and it would be interesting to understand the general case.
-However, even in the smooth global attractor case covered by Theorem~\ref{th:smooth}, the relationship between one hypothesis and related literature remains to be fully understood (Remark~\ref{rem:about-cond-3}).
+Finally, we note that our results have implications for the field of ``applied Koopman operator theory'', where algorithms like ``extended Dynamic Mode Decomposition'' (\cite{lusch2018deep}, \cite[\S 5.1, 5.4]{brunton2022modern}, \cite{haller2024data}) are used to attempt to numerically compute linearizing embeddings.
+Our results give precise conditions under which linearizing embeddings exist, imposing fundamental limitations on such algorithms complementary to practical limitations identified by practitioners \cite{wu2021challenges,haller2024data}.